The title page should:

 Huge sequencing datasets or raw data must also be deposited, e.g. as a NCBI BioProject.

-For studies in proteomics, the minimum information about a proteomics experiment (MIAPE) of the HUPO proteomics standard initiative (see the Link below) and publication guidelines for the analysis and documentation of peptide and protein identifications by the American Society for Biochemistry and Molecular Biology must be followed up.
+For studies in proteomics, the minimum information about a proteomics experiment (MIAPE) of the HUPO proteomics standard initiative and publication guidelines for the analysis and documentation of peptide and protein identifications from the journal Molecular and Cellular Proteomics must be followed up.
 One biological replicate will not be acceptable.

 For X-ray crystallographic analyses of proteins (enzymes), the authors should obtain each PDB ID to one structure of protein from PDB (The Worldwide Protein Data Bank (wwPDB)) and add it to the manuscript just like as nucleotide accession numbers.